 - S = Extra hard service (rated for 600V)

 - J = Junior (hard) service (rated for 300V)

 - V = Vacuum cord (rated for 300V)

 - P = Parallel cord

 - E = Elastomer jacket (UL or NEC only)

 - OO = Oil-resistant outer jacket and inner insulation

 - W = Weather and water-resistant - outdoor rated (note: this is NOT the same as Type W, another kind of portable cord)

-Portable power cords are very reliable products and are used frequently, because of their wide range of constructions.
-Sycor stocks 26 different constructions, each of which provides a wide range of benefits.
-One of the most noticeable benefits comes from water-resistant and oil-resistant constructions.
-These 2 attributes single-handedly make those constructions very durable, reliable, increases their shelf life and enable them to be used in difficult locations.
+Portable power cords are very reliable products and are used frequently because of the variety of constructions.
+We typically stock 26 different constructions, each of which provides a wide range of benefits.
+One of the most noticeable benefits comes from the water-resistant and oil-resistant constructions.
+These 2 attributes single-handedly make those constructions very durable, reliable, increases their shelf life and enable them to be used in challenging locations.